Laredo, Texas: Sames Auto Arena

-The Sames Auto Arena, is at Loop 20 and Jacaman Road.
-The Sames Auto Arena was strongly pushed to fruition by former Laredo Mayor Betty Flores.
-Sames Auto Arena was home to the former Laredo Bucks.
+The Sames Auto Arena is at US 59/Loop 20 and Jacaman Road.
+The arena was strongly pushed to fruition by former Laredo Mayor Betty Flores and was home to the former Laredo Bucks.
 The 178000 sqft, $36.5 million facility seats 8,002 people for ice hockey and arena football, and up to 10,000 for concerts.
 It has fourteen luxury suites, four meeting rooms and a private club for two hundred charter members.
 It was completed in mid-2002 through an increase in the Laredo sales tax of .25 percent.
-Sports that can be played at the Sames Auto Arena include ice hockey, arena football, indoor soccer, basketball, wrestling, and boxing.
+Sports that can be played in the arena include ice hockey, arena football, indoor soccer, basketball, wrestling, and boxing.
 The arena has hosted many events such as The Laredo Hunting and Fishing Show, Miss Texas USA, Laredo Home and Garden Show and the South Texas Collectors Exp's Comic Con.
-Every year, Laredo College, TAMIU, United ISD and Laredo ISD have their graduation ceremonies at the Sames Auto Arena.
-Well-known artists and bands that have performed in the arena include Lil Wayne, Rihanna, Kesha, Pitbull, Flo Rida, Shakira, Enrique Iglesias, Tool, Aerosmith, Kiss, Elton John, Styx, REO Speedwagon, ZZ Top, Lynyrd Skynyrd, Ricky Martin, George Lopez, T.I., Ludacris, Cher, Hilary Duff, Monster Jam and WWE.
+Every year, Laredo College, TAMIU, United ISD and Laredo ISD have their graduation ceremonies here.
+Well-known artists and bands that have performed in the arena include Lil Wayne, Rihanna, Kesha, Pitbull, Flo Rida, Shakira, Enrique Iglesias, Tool, Aerosmith, Kiss, Elton John, Styx, REO Speedwagon, ZZ Top, Lynyrd Skynyrd, Ricky Martin, George Lopez, T.I., Ludacris, Cher, Hilary Duff, Monster Jam, and WWE.